olson-sean-k/plexus-web/src/user-guide/graphs.md

     structures such as singularities and edge-fans cannot be modeled using `MeshGraph`.

-`MeshGraph`s store topological data using associative collections and mesh data is accessed using keys into this storage.
-Keys are exposed as strongly typed and opaque values, which can be used to refer to a topological structure.
+`MeshGraph`s store entities associatively and mesh data is accessed using keys into storage.
+Keys are exposed as strongly typed and opaque values, which can be used to refer to an entity.

 ## Geometry